-Today our talking piece is: Jesus in the manger from a crèche set
+Today our talking piece is: bandage

 We will use it for a check-in round; when the talking piece comes to you please...

 - 1. Say your name - 2.
 How familiar you are with this story (new, heard before, could tell) - 3.
 A word or more about how you are feeling today